zlovatt/zlovatt/README.md

 # Hi!
 My name's Zack!

-## I'm a 2d technical director.
+### I'm a 2d technical director

-I run my own [lil' TD boutique](https://lovatt.co/) in the motion design space.

-As an individual, you can find me [on my personal site](https://lova.tt).
+I run my own [lil' TD boutique](https://lovatt.co/) in the motion design space, and as an individual you can find me [on my personal site](https://lova.tt).

 Day-to-day, I…